-Anyway, this week’s entry is Russell, from Pixar’s 2009 movie “Up.”
+Anyway, this week’s entry is Russell, one of the stars of Pixar’s 2009 movie “Up.”
 Russell is a young member of a Boy Scout-like organization (called the “Wilderness Explorers”), who’s trying to seek a merit badge for assisting the elderly.
 This brings Russell to the door of the movie’s other lead character, Carl (voiced by Ed Asner), who’s trying to honor his late wife’s wishes by flying their house (via balloons tied to the roof) to a waterfall in South America.
 Unplanned by Carl, he winds up bringing Russell along for the trip.

 Russell’s initially shown as quite eager at his scouting role, trying very hard to earn his badge (to go with the multitude of ones he already has).
 Of course, we soon learn reasons why Russell’s thrown himself into his scouting duties so much, and he (eventually) forms a bond with Carl.
 As seen in the photo above, Russell’s also an example of youthful enthusiasm and openness to new ideas (or technology, in the photo’s case), traits which Carl’s wife also embodied.
 This stands in contrast to Carl, who after the death of his wife, has become set in his ways and somewhat cantankerous.

-Russell was voiced by Jordan Nagai, a (now-11-year-old) Japanese American voice actor.
+Russell was voiced by Jordan Nagai, a Japanese American voice actor, as well as child actor.
 “Up” marks the second Pixar film with a non-Caucasian main human character (after Frozone in “The Incredibles”).